hashgraph/hedera-services/docs/test-plans/hip-23.md

   - [x] _(EET)_ A `CryptoCreate` cannot allocate more auto-association slots than the max-per-account limit.
   - [x] _(EET)_ A `CryptoUpdate` cannot allocate more auto-association slots than the max-per-account limit.
   - [x] _(EET)_ A `CryptoUpdate` cannot renounce more auto-association slots than it has already used.
+  - [x] _(EET)_ A `CryptoTransfer` cannot create auto-associations without open slots.
   - [x] _(EET)_ A multi-party `CryptoTransfer` rolls back all auto-association side-effects if it fails (and records no auto-associations).

 ###:receipt:&nbsp;Custom fee interplays
-  - [ ] _(EET)_ A royalty fee collector with free auto-association slots can capture exchanged value from unassociated tokens.
+  - [x] _(EET)_ A royalty fee collector with free auto-association slots can capture exchanged value from unassociated tokens.
-  - [ ] _(EET)_ A royalty fee collector with no auto-association slots cannnot capture exchanged value from unassociated tokens.
+  - [x] _(EET)_ A royalty fee collector with no auto-association slots cannnot capture exchanged value from unassociated tokens.
-  - [ ] _(EET)_ A manually dissociated fixed fee collector with auto-association slots can use auto-association to still receive fees.
+  - [x] _(EET)_ A manually dissociated fixed fee collector with auto-association slots can use auto-association to still receive fees.
-  - [ ] _(EET)_ A manually dissociated fractional fee collector with auto-association slots can use auto-association to still receive fees.
+  - [x] _(EET)_ A manually dissociated fractional fee collector with auto-association slots can use auto-association to still receive fees.